 We ship cars to Nigeria every week.
 If you need costs to ship a car to Nigeria, we will need 1) Location of Vehicle, 2) Vehicle Year, Make, Model, 3) Destination City.
-Click the green "Get Rates" button.
+Click the green "Free Quote" button.

 If you are far from the departure shipping port, we can pick up your car for you.
 If you are close to the port, meet us there and save your money.

 If you found this website useful, please click Like, Tweet, or g+1.
 It let's us know we are doing a good job.Tweet

 We have a solid track record and are an Accredited Company registered with the Better Business Bureau.
 Click the BBB image to the left to validate our A+ Accreditation.
 When shipping a car to Nigeria, an owner should only work with a BBB Accredited business.

 We are registered with the FMC (Federal Maritime Commission).
 Click the image to the left and Select "Organization Name" and type in "Ship Overseas".
 Here is proof of our FMC Certification (also known as a NVOCC License).
 Never use an international car shipping company who cannot prove they are certified with the Federal Government.

 Since many people only ship 1 car to Nigeria from USA, RoRo shipping is commonly used.
 As you can see from the image, your car must be able to roll on and off the ship.
 RoRo car shipping to Nigeria is less expensive than container shipping.
 The only drawback of using RoRo shipping is many times the ships are filled to max capacity which can delay shipment by 1 week.
 Once you have your booking confirmation, you don’t have to worry about this.
 RoRo car shipping is the default for people shipping only 1 car.The following are some requirements for RoRo shipping: